Optimal Correlated Equilibria in General-Sum Extensive-Form Games: Fixed-Parameter Algorithms, Hardness, and Two-Sided Column-Generation: Introduction

 The problem of computing \emph{one} EFCE (and, therefore, one NFCCE/EFCCE) can be solved in polynomial time in the size of the game tree~\cite{huang2008computing} via a variation of the {\em Ellipsoid Against Hope} algorithm~\cite{papadimitriou2008,jiang2015polynomial}.
 Moreover, there exist decentralized no-regret learning dynamics guaranteeing that the empirical frequency of play after $T$ rounds is an $O(1/\sqrt{T})$-approximate EFCE with high probability, and an EFCE almost surely in the limit~\cite{celli2020no,farina2021simple}.
-Furthermore, NFCCE is the equilibrium notion that gets satisfied when all players in a game play according to any regret minimizer.
 Using regret minimizers to play large multi-player games has already led to superhuman practical performance in multi-player poker~\cite{Brown19:Superhuman}.
 As stated above, however, computing optimal equilibria is much harder.

-Correlated equilibria have a close relationship with {\em adversarial team games}, that is, games where two teams compete against each other.
+Correlated equilibria have a close relationship with {\em adversarial team games}, that is, games where two teams compete against each other \cite{vonStengel97:team,celli18:computational}.
 An efficient algorithm for representing the space of correlated strategies of a team of players also gives an efficient algorithm for solving adversarial team games.
 Until recently, the state of the art for solving team games was to represent the space of correlated strategies of the team, as if to compute an extensive-form correlated equilibrium of that team~\cite{Farina21:Connecting}.
 Recently, \citet{Zhang22:Team_TreeDecomp} and \citet{Zhang22:Team_DAG} have developed new methods of solving team games based on {\em public states}.
 Their work gives a construction of the decision space of a team whose complexity is dependent on natural parameters of the game.
-However, it does not immediately extend to general-sum correlation: for that, we are not only interested in the reach probabilities of the terminal states, but also, among other things, in the {\em marginal} strategies of each individual player.
-This difference, as we will explain, creates a critical separation between adversarial team games and general-sum correlation.
+However, their construction does not extend to general-sum correlation: for that, we are not only interested in the player reach probabilities of the terminal states, but also, among other things, in the {\em marginal} strategies of each individual player.
+This difference, as we will explain, creates a \emph{critical separation between adversarial team games and general-sum correlation}.